grasshaussoftware/btc-hash-pattern-generator/README.md

 Contributions to the Bitcoin Hash Pattern Generator are welcome.
 Please ensure that your pull requests are well-documented and tested.

 ## License
-This project is licensed under the GNU 3.0 Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Identicon.js: Used for generating the visual patterns.